HeroNational/print-with-media-queries/README.md

 That a template is for all one who have this problem in project like when they want to print a bill, a profile...

-made by with love by
+made with love by  _WOO TARKOVSKI_

-Impression partielle d'une page web.
+#Impression partielle d'une page web.

 Comment imprimer une partie d'un site web et éliminer les parties inutiles?
 Juste en *HTML CSS JAVASCRIPT*